AdobeDocs/analytics-learn.en/help/intro-to-analytics/customizing-the-ui/set-analysis-workspace-as-your-landing-page.md

 ---
 title: Set Analysis Workspace as your landing page in Adobe Analytics
 description: This video shows how you can set various aspects of Analysis Workspace as your landing page in Adobe Analytics to streamline your workflows.
-feature: customizing the ui
+feature: workspace basics
 topics:
-audience: analyst, marketer
+audience: analyst
 activity: use
 doc-type: feature video
 team: Technical Marketing